 It takes just an hour to get the Rosario Islands from the docks of Cartagena, making it a totally accessible day trip and one of the coolest things to do in Cartagena.

 The islands are a national park with a heavy focus on protecting the underwater environment.
-There is a oceanarium to visit or opportunities to scuba dive if you choose.
-Lunch time offers fresh sea food that will blow your mind.
+You can go scuba diving, or simply laze on the beach with a meal and a drink in hand.
+Lunchtime offers fresh seafood that will blow your mind.
 Enjoying the islands?
 There are a variety of accommodations on them at every level to extend your trip.

-To get to the islands, you can always book a tour through any tourism agency in Cartagena, or make your way to the dock at La Muelle la Bogegita in Cartagena and grab one of the speed boats leaving at 8:00am and 10:00am and returning at 2:30pm for $40,000 Colombian pesos ($13.75) each way.
+To get to the Rosario islands, you can always book a tour through any tourism agency in Cartagena, or make your way to the dock at La Muelle la Bogegita in Cartagena and grab one of the speed boats leaving at 8:00am and 10:00am and returning at 2:30pm for $40,000 Colombian pesos ($13.75) each way.
+Note that weather conditions can be poor and it’s not recommended to travel during rough seas.
+A trip to the Rosario Islands by speedboat can take up to 2-3 hours, depending on the weather.

-20. Take a Walk Through the Getsemani Neighbourhood (take a street art tour)
+20. Walk Through the Getsemani Neighbourhood (take a street art tour)

-What was once a quiet neighbourhood full of locals and youth hostels, Getsemani has become a go to location for night life, the arts, and a taste for the Colombian spirit.
+What was once a quiet neighbourhood full of locals and youth hostels, Getsemani has become a go-to location for nightlife, the arts, and a taste for the Colombian spirit.
 The neighbourhood is full of colourful homes and packed full of epic street art.
-You can take tours here which are similar to the food and historical tours.
+You can take tours here which are similar to food and historical tours found in the city.

-The plaza is home to a famous Botero statue, La Gorda Gertrudis, which many stop to take photos with.
-Street performers ply their trade in the plaza to entertain you while you dine.
+The plaza is home to a famous Botero statue, La Gorda Gertrudis, and many street performers ply their trade in the plaza to entertain you while you dine.
 People and vendors walk the streets selling artisanal goods so souvenirs can be purchased here.
 An afternoon relaxing in the Plaza Santo Domingo is one of my favourite things to do in Cartagena.

 Ready to Plan a Trip to Cartagena?!